 There’s a reason Kelham Island is known as The Valley of Beer, there’s loads of it!

 The Fat Cat has been open almost 40 years when the neighbourhood was a no-go area (like many buildings in Kelham, it was been opened and closed as a pub over many years prior, particularly during the years when the area was the hub for steel).
-Thankfully that is no longer the case as The Fat Cat influenced more places to open up around it, today Kelham is a hot spot for food, drink, art and culture.
+The Fat Cat has seen more places to open up around it over recent years, today Kelham is a hot spot for food, drink, art and culture.

 Kelham Island Brewery is equally as iconic and its influencers are universal, their Pale Rider is recognised by beer fans around the globe whilst many brewers have passed through and go on to the likes of Thornbridge, Brew Dog and more.

-If you’re looking to continue your real ale journey you’re in look, the Kelham Island Tavern, Shakespeares, The Wellington, The Millowners Arms (at the Kelham Island Museum), The Ship Inn, The Harlequin and The Gardeners Rest are firm favourites amongst locals and beer fans alike.
+If you’re looking to continue your real ale journey you’re in luckk, the Kelham Island Tavern, Shakespeares, The Wellington, The Millowners Arms (at the Kelham Island Museum), The Ship Inn, The Harlequin and The Gardeners Rest are firm favourites amongst locals and beer fans alike and are within a ten minute walk of one-another.

 Check out our guide to Kelham Island and Neepsend.